Skip to content

 1: Represent as N#

-Represent an Ethereum contract’s execution using n sequential steps, where each step represents a transaction that modifies its state.
+Represent an Ethereum-like contract’s execution using n sequential steps, where each step represents a transaction that modifies its state.
 The states before and after a transaction are a directed graph's start and end nodes, with the transaction as the edge joining them.
 As an example, a 3-stage contract, such as the ICO example of Section 4.3, is represented as:

 The states contain data and the code that was executed in the transaction.